ruanyj5/phen/README.md

 # Phenology

-# The models of six methods for extracting vegetation phenophases (i.e. start of season(SOS) and end of season (EOS))
+# The program of six methods for extracting vegetation phenophases (i.e. start of season(SOS) and end of season (EOS))

 # Usage description